MichaelPaulLight/nba_foul-analysis/README.md

-# nba_l2m
+# nba_foul-analysis
-Analysis of Last Two Minute reports
+Analysis of the effect of fouls on shot taking in the NBA.